GutiSoftware/FPU-Extended-Calculator/README.md

 If you only want the last executable file with maximun amount of significant digits this is the one: FPUCalculator64.exe

-The file PatchFPUCalculator10.exe patch any new caculator compiled with the Delphi project (Folder: DelphiProjectFPUCalculator)
+The file PatchFPUCalculator10.exe patch any new caculator compiled with the Delphi project (Folder: DelphiProjectCalculator)

 There is a Folder also with te delphi project for de Patccher